iilab/openmentoring-content/en/topics/practice-1-emergencies/5-ddos/3-3-learn.md

+---
+title: "First steps to take if your website is down or defaced"
+published: true
+---
 Finding the problem and possible solutions to your website’s problem can be cumbersome if you do not have hosting expertise.
 Therefore, when possible, the best first step is to contact a trusted person who can help with your website (e.g. webmaster or the people who helped you set up your site)
 <br>
 Start by answering some simple questions: